gbad8/dotnet-portable-developer-environment-dockerfile/README.md

 * **Implementing Copilot:** That's another useful resource nowadays.
 Although not everyone likes it, it is a helpull resource for a lot of people.
 * **Add Aspnet runtime**
 * **Add tree:** It is necessary for using `git branch`
+* Add sqlcmd: It's done by downloading the binary e compiling.

 ## 🔗 References & Credits